Rugby union in Argentina: Popularity

 Rugby enjoys widespread popularity in Argentina, most especially in the Greater Buenos Aires urban area, which boasts more than eighty rugby clubs, and Tucumán Province.

 While rugby in Argentina is still largely amateur, there are many professional players.
 Prior to the country's entry into Super Rugby in 2016, most national team members played professionally in Europe, mainly in England and France.
-Today, most members of the national team play on the country's Super Rugby side, the Jaguares.
+Today, most members of the national team play on the country's Super Rugby side, the Jaguares and others play in either of the two teams now playing in the Super Rugby Americas championship.

 History

 Rugby union began to be played in Argentina in 1873, exclusively by the resident British people to begin with.
-The first rugby union match in Argentina was played that same year in the Buenos Aires Cricket Club Ground, located in Palermo neighbourhood, where the Galileo Galilei planetarium is located today.
-Both teams (called "Bancos" and "Ciudad" for the occasion) were formed by members of the BACC and they play a mix between football and rugby.
+The first rugby union match in Argentina was played that same year in the Buenos Aires Cricket Club Ground, located in the Palermo neighbourhood, where the Galileo Galilei planetarium is located today.
+Both teams (called "Bancos" and "Ciudad" for the occasion) were formed by members of the BACC and they play a mix between association and rugby football.
+Bancos field 11 players while Ciudad fielded 13.
+On 24 June 1873, another match was contested in Flores, Buenos Aires, between "Inglaterra" and "El Mundo".
+After three hours of play, the game ended in a scoreless tie.

+The first rugby match under the laws of rugby union was played on 14 May 1874 between the Buenos Aires Football Club (formed in 1867 and regarded as the first club in Argentina to practise any form of football).
+Teams were unnamed and chronicles referred to them as "team of Mr. Trench" and "team of Mr. Hogg".

+Another Buenos Aires F.C., formed in 1886 to play rugby exclusively and predecessor of current Buenos Aires Cricket & Rugby Club, played its first match on 24 June v a team of Ferrocarril del Sud at the Flores Old Ground.
+It was won by the railway team by a goal, a try and 3 "touch downs" to one try.

-On 29 June 1886, it is recorded that Buenos Aires F.C. (predecessor of current Buenos Aires Cricket & Rugby Club) and Rosario A.C. played the first inter-clubs match in Plaza Jewell, Rosario, Santa Fe.
+On 29 June 1886, it is recorded that Buenos Aires F.C. and Rosario A.C. played the first inter-clubs match in Plaza Jewell, Rosario.
 The line-ups were: Rosario: C.E.
 Baines, W. Graham, A. Musgrove, A. Williamson, R.C.
 Baines (captain), A. Dickenson, Boland, Geary, E.D.
 Graham, Hall, Hanckel, Parry, Smyth, Topping, Towse.
 Buenos Aires: G.E.
 Gunson, F.J.
 Bennett, W.R.
 S. Baikie (captain), J.C.
 Hutchings, J. Nisbet, A. H. Scott, W.P.
 Drabble, J. Earnshaw, A. Lace, R. Barton, J. Paterson, A. Hughes, J.P.
 Simpson, R.W.
 Anderson, W.H.
 Stuart.
 The match was won by Rosario by 3-0 with a try scored by A. Dickenson.

+It is believed that Lomas A.C. and Flores A.C. were the following clubs to form their own rugby teams, while Quilmes A.C. formed its squad in early 1900s.